fdebijl/NOSedits/README.md

 ACCESS_TOKEN
 ACCESS_TOKEN_SECRET
 ```
 dotenv is included as a devDependency, it is recommended to use a `.env` file for local testing.
+See `/src/config.ts` for other relevant environment variables, such as the MongoDB connection string and RabbitMQ exchange URI.
 <br><br>
 ### Testing
 ```sh